-As previously, the 2011 AGM resolved that the auditors' fees should be paid based on the invoices submitted.
+As previously, the 2012 AGM resolved that the auditors' fees should be paid based on the invoices submitted.

 Ernst & Young AB is a member of a global network used for auditing assignments for most of the Group companies and meets H&M's requirements with respect to competence and geographical coverage.
-The auditors' independent status is guaranteed partly by legislation and professional ethics rules, partly by the accounting firm's internal guidelines and partly by the Auditing Committee's guidelines regulating which assignments the accounting firm is permitted to conduct in addition to the audit.
+The auditors' independent status is guaranteed partly by legislation and professional ethics rules, partly by the accounting firm's internal guidelines and partly by the Auditing Committee's guidelines regulating which assignments the accounting firm is permitted to conduct for H&M in addition to the audit.

-Authorised Public Accountant Erik Åström conducts auditing assignments for listed companies such as Hakon Invest and Svenska Handelsbanken, as well as for IKEA Sweden and NASDAQ OMX.
+Authorised Public Accountant Erik Åström conducts auditing assignments for companies such as Svenska Handelsbanken, as well as for NASDAQ OMX.